qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 .. index:: Classes
    single: Symbology; Embedded renderer
-.. _categorized_renderer:
+.. _embedded_renderer:

 Embedded Renderer
 ....................

-The |enbeddedSymbol| :guilabel:`embedded` renderer allows to display the 'native' symbology of a provided data-source.
-This is mostly the case with KML and TAB dataset that have predefined symbology.
+The |embeddedSymbol| :guilabel:`Embedded Symbols` renderer allows to display the 'native' symbology of a provided datasource.
+This is mostly the case with :file:`KML` and :file:`TAB` datasets that have predefined symbology.